 Skip to main content

-The Bodhichitta Effect: Spreading Knowledge, Creating Wealth"
+The Bodhichitta Effect: Spreading Knowledge, Creating Wealth.

 Generosity shines in all its forms, spreading happiness to both giver and receiver.
 What's more, it possesses the remarkable ability to replicate itself.